Much more than a merry celebration, Christmas in Italy is rooted in religious tradition.

-It's ski season, with sub-zero temperatures and Alpine postcard scenes, food is rich and meaty.
-Expect Cheese Fondue, Ravioli stuffed with taleggio cheese and Speck (cured Alpine pork) or Canerderli (bread dumplings with cheese, spinach or Speck served in broth or melted butter), Cervo in Umido (venison/deer stew) and classic Apple Strudel.
+It's ski season!
+With sub-zero temperatures and Alpine postcard scenes, food is rich and meaty.
+Expect Cheese Fondue, Ravioli stuffed with taleggio cheese and Speck (cured Alpine pork) or Canederli (bread dumplings with cheese, spinach or Speck served in broth or melted butter), Cervo in Umido (venison/deer stew) and classic Apple Strudel.

 In Sicily seafood rules so expect a Swordfish Carpaccio or Seafood Medley of mussels, squid, clams, prawns and scallops.

 Primo will be Lobster Tagliatelle, or Gran Soporo - crab on a pile of seafood spaghetti.

 Stuffed squid or fillets of mackerel or tuna will follow with a grande finale of Sicilian Cassata or Torroncino (soft or hard bars of Christmas nougat) semifreddo with Limoncello and Mediterranean fruits and nuts.

 Christmas ends on the 4th of January with the last celebration - the Epiphany.